Jypaa/Hospital/README.md

 # Hospital

-wanted to create bit further from one of school task example
+I wanted to continue one of the course projects further

 How to use